top of page

 Relative humidity

 Why talk about humidity?
 The two “types” of limestone do not react in the same way to ambient humidity (called hygrometry or relative humidity).
 The grey limestone is insensitive to it while the other absorbs quantities depending on the ambient humidity and this considerably modifies the grip; more humidity means less grip.
-You can obtain information about relative humidity on some weather sites (this one for example) that will allow you to choose your sector more appropriately.
-For example areas such as Spartan wall, Kalydna, Secret Garden with a relative humidity of more than 80% (see 70%) are frankly not pleasant to climb.
+You can obtain information about relative humidity on some weather sites that will allow you to choose your sector more appropriately.
+For example areas such as Spartacus, Kalydna, Secret Garden with a relative humidity of more than 80% (see 70%) are frankly not pleasant to climb.
+For more information, I developed all of this in this post.

 A safety update